André Lanata

-Général d'armée aérienne André Lanata (born 10 October 1961, Bastia, Corsica) is a French fighter pilot and served as Chief of Staff of the French Air Force CEMAA from 21 September 2015.
-He was succeeded on 31 August 2018 by Philippe Lavigne.
-Lanata served as Commander of NATO’s Allied Command Transformation from 2018 to 2021.
+André Vincent Mathieu Lanata (/fr/; born 10 October 1961) is a French retired general and former fighter pilot who served as Chief of Staff of the French Air Force from 21 September 2015 to 30 August 2018.
+Lanata went on to serve as Commander of NATO's Allied Command Transformation from 2018 to 2021.

 Biography

 André was born in Bastia, Corsica.
-He is the son of Général d'armée aérienne Vincent Lanata (Vincent Lanata), the former French Air Force Chief from 1991 to 1994.
-His wife is one of the daughters of Général de brigade Jean Pichot-Duclos (Jean Pichot-Duclos).
+He is the son of Général d'armée aérienne Vincent Lanata, the former French Air Force Chief from 1991 to 1994.
+His wife is one of the daughters of Général de brigade Jean Pichot-Duclos.

 Military career

 André entered the École de l'air (French Air School) in 1981.